-Intergovernmental Service Agreements to Enhance Readiness
+Intergovernmental Support Agreements to Enhance Readiness

-The Army is aggressively using Intergovernmental Service Agreements (IGSAs) to obtain better municipal services at a more affordable price.
-The Army's 122 IGSAs include agreements for environmental services, firefighting services, waste management and dozens of other community partnerships.
-Most recently, the Army joined with its sister services to sign the first-of-its-kind state-wide IGSA with the Texas Department of Transportation to provide operation and maintenance support for on-base roads, curbing, stormwater drainage, traffic lights, and bulk materials purchases.

-The ten-year IGSA contract for Forts Hood and Bliss is expected to save the Army over \$3.78 million per year.
+The Army is aggressively using Intergovernmental Support Agreements (IGSAs) to obtain municipal services, resulting in cost and manpower savings to the Army.
+The Army currently has 122 IGSAs in place, including agreements for environmental services, firefighting services, waste management, and dozens of other contracts to procure local government support.
+Most recently, the Army joined with its sister services to sign the first-of-its-kind state-wide IGSA with the Texas Department of Transportation to provide operation and maintenance support for on-base roads, stormwater drainage, traffic lights, and bulk materials purchases.
+The ten-year IGSA contract includes Forts Hood and Bliss, and is expected to save the Army over \$3.78 million per year.